-- 2.4 Progression agreements in partnership with Nottingham Trent International College (NTIC) are subject to the provisions of Quality Handbook Supplement (QHS) PS5 and are overseen by the Joint Academic Advisory Board (JAAB). - 2.5 Where a new course is being proposed as part of a partnership arrangement, approval takes place through the University's course design and approval process, as set out in Quality Handbook (QH) Section 5. - 2.6 Approval of a partnership arrangement may result in conditions (which have to be met before delivery commences), recommendations and commendations.
+- 2.1 Partnership arrangements do not require separate institutional approval of the partner. - 2.2 Partnership arrangements are subject to approval processes which are proportionate to the level of risk involved. - 2.3 The Academic Partnerships Sub-Committee (AcaPSC) maintains oversight of the academic approval of all partnership arrangements, on behalf of the Academic Standards and Quality Committee (ASQC). - 2.4 Progression agreements in partnership with Nottingham Trent International College (NTIC) are subject to the provisions of Quality Handbook Supplement (QHS) PS4 and are overseen by the Joint Academic Advisory Board (JAAB). - 2.5 All courses delivered under licence with Pearson must be approved through NTU and Pearson approval mechanisms. - 2.6 The Mansfield Standards and Quality Sub-Committee (MSQSC) maintains oversight of the completion of the regulatory requirements stipulated by Pearson licencing agreement. - 2.7 Where a new course is being proposed as part of a partnership arrangement, approval takes place through the University's course design and approval process, as set out in Quality Handbook (QH) Section 5. - 2.8 Approval of a partnership arrangement may result in conditions (which have to be met before delivery commences), recommendations and commendations.

 Approval is subject to the standard requirements being fulfilled.